 You can also upgrade to a model with 256GB of storage for $599 / £679 / AU$999, but considering that's approaching the cost of an iPad Air, that's a hefty amount to pay for what is supposed to be pitched as Apple's entry-level tablet.

 The new iPad 10.2 (2021) launched at $329/£319, which is around the same price as the previous model.
 Keep an eye out for discounts of up to $30 as we've seen that a number of times in recent months, though nothing has matched it in the UK just yet.
 There are sometimes discounts on the larger storage model, too, and the best we've seen is up to $50 off the usual price, which brings it down to $429 (opens in new tab).

 The upgrades in the 2021 iPad are worth that price, too.
 You get the modern A13 Bionic chip, which Apple says improves performance by up to 20% from the previous generation model.
 The display is very similar at 10.2-inches, but the TrueTone tech makes the screen easier to see in different lighting conditions.

 The biggest upgrade comes in the new 12MP front camera, which also supports Apple's Center Stage feature to keep you in the middle of the frame during video calls.
 On the back, there's the same 8MP camera that's identical to what's found on last year's model.

-So, unless the 2020 version sees a more significant price cut – a rarity nowadays given the lack of stock – your best option is to go for the newer tech.
-Overall, you get plenty of value for money here, so we'd suggest those shopping on the cheaper end of the scale go for this model.
+Now that the 2020 version is discontinued and any existing stock is now sold out, your best option is to go for this latest tech.
+Overall, you get plenty of value for money here, so we'd suggest those shopping on the cheaper end of the scale go for this standard iPad 10.2 model.

 iPad Pro deals